trajectoryai/website/_source/content/_index.md

 ---
 # About
-Nestled in the heart of Toronto, Canada, Trajectory is more than just a workspace—it's a hub for innovation, collaboration, and the pursuit of a safer AI-driven future.
-Designed specifically for professionals and researchers dedicated to AI safety, Trajectory provides a dynamic environment where creativity meets rigor, and groundbreaking ideas are nurtured to their full potential.
+Nestled in the heart of Toronto, Canada, Trajectory is more than just a workspace—it's a hub for collaboration in the pursuit of a safe and beneficial AI future.
+Designed specifically for professionals and researchers dedicated to AI safety, Trajectory provides a focused environment where rigorous analysis and innovative solutions are cultivated to reduce the most serious risks from AI's rapid development.

-At Trajectory, we understand the importance of advancing AI in a way that benefits humanity while safeguarding against potential risks.
+At Trajectory, we understand the critical importance of safeguarding against potential risks associated with AI development.
+Our focus is on identifying, analyzing, and mitigating these risks to ensure that AI systems remain aligned with human values and interests.

 Trajectory is located at [100 University Ave](https://maps.app.goo.gl/v1LEbqWVmmVQGxpcA).
 To sign up to be a member, you can fill out our [form](https://airtable.com/appATvokZwUid8pMG/shrvbbpq9clEvXaOH).

-Trajectory is funded by [Open Philanthropy](https://www.openphilanthropy.org/) through [Effective Altriusm](https://www.effectivealtruism.org/).
+Trajectory is funded by [Open Philanthropy](https://www.openphilanthropy.org/) through [Effective Altriusm Canada](https://effectivealtruismcanada.com/).

 # Contact